spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 The `extensions` type contains all the needed functions to override any of the elements that are defined in the next section.

-To enable the permissionMiddleware, which is needed when used together with the permissions setup, you can do it using the `app-config.yaml` by setting `s3.permissionMiddleware` to `true`.

 ## Configuration

 This plugin allows fetching the buckets from different endpoints and using different approaches.
 This is a full example entry in `app-config.yaml`: